 Bicycle Accident Injuries and Making Bicycling Safer

 There are many things being done to make bicycling safer in Ohio.
-There are new laws concerning minimum passing clearance zones for vehicles going around bikes, and contraflow lanes becoming part of street design.
-Yet cars, trucks and motorcycles still fail to see bicyclists and bicycle accidents result.
+There are new laws concerning minimum passing clearance zones for vehicles going around bikes, and contraflow lanes becoming part of the street design.
+Yet cars, trucks, and motorcycles still fail to see bicyclists and bicycle accidents result.

 A bicyclist’s risk of serious injury is based on exposure to various circumstances:

 • Time of day, with night being the most dangerous time

 • Where the biker rides

 • Possible alcohol or drug use by either the driver, the bicyclist, or both

 A bicycle accident victim may suffer serious injury to his or her spinal cord or brain.
 There may also be lacerations, broken bones or dental work needed.

 After sustaining injuries, it is important to seek medical attention immediately to assess the extent of any harm.
 It is best not to sign any forms or give any statements to anyone, especially an insurance company.